 Darlene Hildebrandt is the creator of Digital Photo Mentor.
 She has been a professional photographer for over 25 years, and photography instructor since 2011.

-Darlene provides valuable articles on her site and offers photography travel tours as well on online courses including her brand new one: Portrait Lighting on Location – Your Guide to Using Natural Light and Off-Camera Flash.
-Now only until December 12th at the introductory price of $99.
+Darlene provides valuable articles on her site and offers online photography courses, including Portrait Photography Fundamentals – Your Guide to Using Natural Light and Off-Camera Flash

 FIND THIS INTERESTING?
 SHARE IT WITH YOUR FRIENDS!